 From El Nido we suffer a completely infuriating minibus journey to Puerta Princesca.
 I’m talking - we board our bus at 9am, the bus leaves at 10 am, only to do a circuit around town, then we are back in our starting position at 10.30am, finally leaving at 11am - although of course there are several unannounced stops throughout the entire journey so that the driver can catch up with his friends in random towns.
 Keen to miss the Dengue breakout in Puerta Princesca, we catch a flight to Cebu City, on the island of Cebu.
 The next day, exploring the quite dilapidated Cebu, is the crowning glory of my 2 week grumpy patch and I am magnificently, outstandingly crabby.
 We see three instances of animal abuse within 25 minutes, it’s BAKING hot and I’m hungry for something that isn’t fruit or spring rolls (surprised I haven’t turned into a vegetable lumpiah at this point).
 From Cebu we catch a local bus to Moalboal.
 We’re meant to be staying at Deden’s pizzeria but unfortunately, Deden’s is literally a dead end.
 Where our hostel should be is a derelict, empty building (as you might imagine, this does nothing to help my monster-crab state of affairs).
 We’ve already booked and paid for the accommodation, so we find some wifi, settle down, and tap away furiously on Nat’s phone, asking for new accommodation- comfier, if you please, than what we’d originally booked (for the hassle, you understand), money for the wasted tuk-tuk journey, compensation for our troubles and reimbursement for the phone bill Nat’s wracked up.
 Hotels.com are very obliging, and before we know it we are comfortably ensconced in Allegra’s Dream Resort.
 Turns out Allegra doesn’t have outrageously extravagant dreams, but I’m not complaining - no verruca paranoia for THIS GIRL with her private ensuite bathroom.

 Moalboal is rainy and tiny, but we explore the area and visit Kawasan Falls, snorkel in the VERY treacherous looking sea with the sardines (Moalboal is famous for its sardine run) and find our favourite restaurant in the whole of the Philippines (and consequently eat there six times).
 My phone gets wet again and Nat barters a bag of rice from the local market for me.
 After three days it’s time to go to Siquijor, our nine-part journey goes surprisingly smoothly and by the evening we’re being shown our little room on the tiny palm-treed island.
 I ask, as you do, whether there are any little puppies nearby (always worth asking in Asia) and the girl showing us our room bursts into uncontrollable laughter.
-Granted - it’s an unexpected question, but who wouldn’t want to know??
-She splutters “you…like…puppies?!”
-Shakes her head in disbelief.
-Now, I’m going to chalk this up to some sort of cultural/language barrier, because, really, it’s as if I had said I liked sticky hairy lollipops.
+She splutters “you…like…puppies?!”, and shakes her head in disbelief.
+I think it would've gone down better if I'd said I was hunting for sticky hairy lollipops.
+I've never felt so self-concious about liking puppies before.

 Yes, I was stupid enough to try snorkelling.
 No, I didn't see anything.

 Whilst in Siquijor we go on a waterfall-bender, enjoy sunsets, vegetable lumpiah, many mango smoothies, and then catch a ferry back to mainland Dumaguete.
 We’re only in Dumaguete for one night but I am DELIGHTED to discover that the one night we’re there there is an en-masse public dance class being held in the middle of the city.
 Fate.
 I dance so enthusiastically I notice several Filipinos taking videos on their phones, but I have a great time (and Nat watches from the sidelines because he’s developed a convenient “headache”).
-The next afternoon, with a (relieved) tear in my eye, we wave goodbye to the Philippines, hoping for some appetising veggie food and ready for whatever Cambodia has in store...
+The next afternoon we wave goodbye to the Philippines, hoping for some appetising veggie food and ready for whatever Cambodia has in store...